Gwadar: Reko Diq Transport

-As of 2024 the government of Pakistan is constructing a highway between the port of Gwadar and Reko Diq Mine in Northwest Baluchistan.
-This will allow for the transportation of mining supplies and to the mine and concentrate by truck There are also plans for a slurry line and a railroad.
+As of 2024, the government of Pakistan is constructing a highway between the port of Gwadar and Reko Diq Mine in Northwest Baluchistan.
+This will allow for the transportation of mining supplies and to the mine and concentrate by truck.
+There are also plans for a slurry line and a railroad.

 New Gwadar International Airport

 Gwadar International Airport, under construction, in 2022.

-Due to the Chinese interest in the Gwadar Port, Pakistan believes that Gwadar will become a regional hub.
-Prime Minister Imran Khan laid down the foundation stone for the New Gwadar International Airport (NGIAP) at Gwadar on 29 March 2019.
-New Gwadar International Airport is located in Gurandani, and is around 26 km northeast of Gwadar City proper, Balochistan Province.
-It is expected to cost $246 million and, with an area of 4300 acre, will be able to handle larger aircraft such as the Airbus A380.
+Pakistani Prime Minister Imran Khan laid down the foundation stone for the New Gwadar International Airport (NGIA) at Gwadar on 29 March 2019.
+Built at a cost of (around $230 million USD), the airport was inaugurated in October 2024 and began commercial operations and flights on 20 January 2025.
+The New Gwadar International Airport is located around 26 km northeast of Gwadar City proper.
+It has an area of 4300 acre, and can handle larger aircraft such as the Airbus A380.
 The new airport will cater to domestic and international flights, and will have an open skies policy.

-It will be a greenfield airport, with a cargo terminal handling capacity of 30,000 tonnes a year.
+It is be a greenfield airport, with a cargo terminal handling capacity of 30,000 tonnes a year.
 The single runway will measure 3658 m in length with a width of 75 m, to accommodate wide-bodied aircraft; if needed in the near future, there is the likely potential for a second runway to be constructed.
-The CAA Pakistan has awarded the design and construction contract to the China Communications Construction Company (CCCC), and the facilities are expected to be operational by September 2023.
+The CAA Pakistan has awarded the design and construction contract to the China Communications Construction Company (CCCC).

-As of early 2025, the airport has remained largely unused, with no commercial flights or passengers accessing it.
-Its full opening has been delayed by security concerns and the local unrest, due to the Free Balochistan Movement.
-Many residents of Gwadar feel that the economic benefits of the China-Pakistan Economic Corridor (CPEC) projects, including the airport, have not reached them, leading some critics to argue that the facility primarily serves China's strategic interests rather than the local community.